Visual Studio and Xamarin

 While the installers are running, you can Learn about mobile development with Xamarin which will tell you about the nature of Xamarin, compare Xamarin.Forms to native UI, and more.

 Once installation is complete, Verify your Xamarin environment.

 Finish by going through the tutorial Learn app-building basics with Xamarin.Forms in Visual Studio.

-These instructions describe the easiest and most straightforward computer configuration for those that have a Windows and Visual Studio background.
-With this configuration, the overall development experience is simplified because you only need to interact with the Mac to use the iOS simulator and tethered device.
-If you instead come from a Mac background, we recommend either running Visual Studio inside Parallels/VMWare or using Xamarin Studio Community.
+These instructions describe the easiest and most straightforward computer configuration for developers who have a Windows and Visual Studio background.
+With this configuration, the overall development experience is simplified because you only need to interact with the Mac to use the iOS simulator and tethered devices.
+If you instead come from a Mac background, we recommend either running Visual Studio inside Parallels or VMWare, or using Visual Studio for Mac.
 Refer to Setup, install, and verifications for Mac users for instructions.

 If you're looking for a cross-platform development solution based on HTML and CSS, check out the Visual Studio Tools for Apache Cordova as described in Cross-Platform Development in Visual Studio.